 Chorioblastoma; Trophoblastic tumor; Chorioepithelioma; Gestational trophoblastic neoplasia; Cancer - choriocarcinoma

 Choriocarcinoma is a fast-growing cancer that occurs in a woman's uterus (womb).
 The abnormal cells start in the tissue that would normally become the placenta.
-This is the organ that develops during pregnancy to feed the fetus.
+The placenta is the organ that develops during pregnancy to feed the fetus.

 Choriocarcinoma is a type of gestational trophoblastic disease.

-Choriocarcinoma is a rare cancer that occurs during pregnancy.
+Choriocarcinoma is a rare cancer that occurs as an abnormal pregnancy.
 A baby may or may not develop in this type of pregnancy.

-The cancer may occur after a normal pregnancy.
+The cancer may also occur shortly after a normal pregnancy.
 But it most often occurs with a complete hydatidiform mole.
 This is a growth that forms inside the womb at the beginning of a pregnancy.
-The abnormal tissue from the mole can continue to grow even after it is removed, and can turn into cancer.
+The abnormal tissue from the mole can continue to grow even after attempted removal, and can become cancerous.
 About one half of all women with a choriocarcinoma had a hydatidiform mole, or molar pregnancy.

 A possible symptom is abnormal or irregular vaginal bleeding in a woman who recently had a hydatidiform mole or pregnancy.

 Other symptoms may include:

 - Pain, which may be associated with the bleeding, or due to enlargement of the ovaries that often occurs with a choriocarcinoma

 Exams and Tests

 A pregnancy test will be positive, even if you are not pregnant.
 The pregnancy hormone (HCG or human chorionic gonadotropin) level will be high.